bhataprameya/APEX-In-Order/README.md

 Commands for the Simulator:

-initialize: It initializes the simulator with the given instructions.
-It initializes PC content, cycles, register files and memory locations.
+initialize: It initializes the simulator with the given instructions.It initializes PC content, cycles, register files and memory locations.
+It reads the given instructions for the simulator from the file.

-It reads the given instructions for the simulator from the file. simulate <n>: It simulates the number of instructions for n cycles by setting the state of each stage in the pipeline. display : It displays the contents of all the stages.
-It displays the contents of register files and first 100 memory locations whose values have been changed. display <n> : It displays the content of each stage for the given cycle.
+simulate <n>: It simulates the number of instructions for n cycles by setting the state of each stage in the pipeline.

+display : It displays the contents of all the stages.
+It displays the contents of register files and first 100 memory locations whose values have been changed.

+display <n> : It displays the content of each stage for the given cycle.

 Quit: It stops the simulator.